 Colorado has hate crime protections inclusive of sexual orientation, which is defined as "a person's actual or perceived orientation toward heterosexuality, homosexuality, bisexuality, or transgender status."
 "Gender identity" is not specifically mentioned.

 October 2021 the governor announced that in 2023, health insurance coverage must explicitly include sexual reassignment surgery as a basic policy and right.
-This is a legal first for the United States Government Statements and Actions In fall 2020, John Hickenlooper beat incumbent Republican Senator Cory Gardner for the seat, creating a pro-LGBTQ+ senatorial delegation in the state.
+This is a legal first for the United States

+Government Statements and Actions

 In summer 2020, Colorado became the 11th state to ban the "gay panic defense."

 In 2018 the Supreme Court found in favor of Masterpiece Cakeshop, in the case of Masterpiece Cakeshop, Ltd. v.
 Colorado Civil Rights Commission.
 The Colorado bakery told a same-sex couple in 2012 that they wouldn't make them a wedding cake because the owner opposed marriage equality on religious grounds.
 The state of Colorado rejected the bakery's claims, but the Supreme Court found that the government can't impose regulations that are hostile to religious beliefs or presupposes the illegitimacy of religious beliefs and practices.
 The proprietor was back in court in April 2020 for another lawsuit: a trans woman alleged that he wouldn't make her a trans-themed birthday cake.

 Colorado's Governor, Jared Polis, is the nation's first openly gay governor.
 Since his election, he has banned conversion therapy for minors and liberalized both HIV criminalization laws and the process for changing gender markers on official documents.

-State Rep. Brianna Titone, re-elected to a second term in 2020, is Colorado's first transgender legislator.
+State Rep. Brianna Titone is Colorado's first transgender legislator.
+She announced earlier this year that she would run for Colorado State Treasurer in 2026.
+If elected, she would be the first transgender person elected to a statewide executive office.

 In May 2019, Gov. Jared Polis signed the Comprehensive Human Sexuality Education bill.
 The bill adds certain content requirements for public schools that offer comprehensive human sexuality education.
-The act prohibits instruction from using shame-based or stigmatizing language or instructional tools, employing gender stereotypes, or excluding the health needs of LGBTO+ individuals.
+The act prohibits instruction from using shame-based or stigmatizing language or instructional tools, employing gender stereotypes, or excluding the health needs of LGBTQ+ individuals.

+Currently, the ACLU is tracking 4 anti-LGBTQ bills in Colorado, all of which have been postponed indefinitely.

-Socio-cultural Environment of LGBTQ+People in Colorado Status of LGBTQ+ Organizing and Community 77% of Coloradoans favor anti-discrimination laws protecting the LGBTQ+ community, according to the 2018 American Values Atlas.
+Socio-cultural Environment of LGBTQ+People in Colorado

+Status of LGBTQ+ Organizing and Community

+77% of Coloradoans favor anti-discrimination laws protecting the LGBTQ+ community, according to the 2018 American Values Atlas.

 More than half of survey respondents opposed allowing small businesses to discriminate against LGBTQ+ people on religious grounds, which is what the Supreme Court allowed to stand in the state in the Masterpiece Cakeshop case.

-Cultural Views of the LGBTQ+ Community Denver PrideFest, which happens each June, is the largest celebration of LGBTQ+ pride in the Rocky Mountain region.
-The 2019 event topped 425,000 attendees.
-It moved online-only for 2020 due to the coronavirus, and a hybrid version is slated for 2021.
+Cultural Views of the LGBTQ+ Community

+Denver PrideFest, which happens each June, is the largest celebration of LGBTQ+ pride in the Rocky Mountain region.
+The event has over 500,000 attendees.

+The Gill Foundation, which funds pro-equality initiatives, is headquartered in Denver, and devotes an entire funding arm to increasing LGBTQ+ inclusion in the state.

+Mile High Freedom Bands, in its 41st year, is a Denver-based musical organization that supports the LGBTQ+ community through its performances.

+Partners

-Partners Our partnerships make our work possible.
+Our partnerships make our work possible.
 The first State LGBTQ+ Business Climate Index released in 2019 was funded by a grant from the Gill Foundation.
 The Index is based on data graciously shared by the Movement Advancement Project and the Williams Institute.
 Ropes & Gray is our pro bono legal partner for the CEO Business Briefs globally, and their research informs this Index.
 FCB partnered with us to conduct original market research into American attitudes toward LGBTQ+ workplace inclusion, informing the Regional Context section of the State CEO Briefs.
 America Competes supported the development of the scoring for the Risk Assessments, particularly for the Future Risk score.